 There are six main waves to surf along this section of coastline starting from the North where some of the easier waves like Balangang and Dreamland can be found.
-As you move south you hit Bingin a fast A-Frame wave with a very small takeoff zone that was seems to always have a healthy pack.
-Just down the reef is Impossibles which on the right tides and swell is a world class left that is actual makeable unlike the name implies.
+As you move south you hit Bingin a fast A-Frame wave with a very small takeoff zone that seemed to always have a healthy pack.
+Just down the reef is Impossibles which on the right tides and swell is a world-class left that is actually makeable unlike the name implies.
 The only issues with this spot is going in or out during low tides.
 So if your surfing for a while, pay attention to what the tide is doing or you will be doing the reef dance to get to shore.

 Around the next bend is Padang-Padang and baby Padang-Padang.
-Baby Padang-Padang believe it or not is where the beginners learn to surf on a mellow right hander.
+Baby Padang-Padang believe it or not is where the beginners learn to surf on a mellow right-hander.
 The paddle might be a bit much for someone just learning to surf, paddling is not fun, surfing is!
 Across from baby Padang is the real wave.
 Padang-Padang a heavy left have that essentially breaks over a shallow reef throwing huge powerful barrels that for the most part tend to do the same thing wave after wave.
 If you are able to make the drop, commit and stand up the rest becomes easy.
-With Padang-Padang my advise is to surf early, infact thats the case with all spots in Bali or the world for that matter.
-However here in the Bukit, alot of visiting surfers and locals have been known to party on Bintang among other substances.
+With Padang-Padang my advice is to surf early, in fact that’s the case with all spots in Bali or the world for that matter.
+However here in the Bukit, a lot of visiting surfers and locals have been known to party on Bintang among other substances.
 The early bird will get the worm and paddling out before the sun will guarantee you world class waves before everyone else shows up.

 This is where untapped, often times uncrowded waves can be found in Bali.
 While everyone is proving how big or small their balls are on the Bukit you can have a very different surf experience by hopping in a cab or motorbike (how long you been on the island for…) and exploring the south eastern tip of bali all the way around to the east coast.
 I wouldn’t recommend going farther than Jasri.

-The south eastern section of coastline is dotted with high rise hotels and epic outer reef breaks.
-If you are willing to put in a 20 minute paddle the area around Hyatt Reef is solid.
-Just be sure you know what your doing before you paddle out into the middle of the ocean and start picking off set waves over shallow reef as help is a long way away.
+The southeastern section of coastline is dotted with high rise hotels and epic outer reef breaks.
+If you are willing to put in a 20-minute paddle the area around Hyatt Reef is solid.
+Just be sure you know what you’re doing before you paddle out into the middle of the ocean and start picking off set waves over shallow reef as help is a long way away.
 I can personally attest to getting in way over my head in this zone.
-From the cliffs it can be hard to judge exactly how big the surf really is.
-Once you’re about 15 minutes into the paddle its starts to become apparent, your judgment was way off, you may have just paddled out in triple over head surf with set waves breaking eve farther out the back.
+From the cliffs, it can be hard to judge exactly how big the surf really is.
+Once you’re about 15 minutes into the paddle its starts to become apparent, your judgment was way off, you may have just paddled out in triple overhead surf with set waves breaking eve farther out the back.